Working with Traumatized Parts

 It is crucial to develop an understanding of the needs and intentions of the various parts.
 By exploring the emotions and experiences that trigger their activation, healthier and more effective coping mechanisms can be discovered.

 For this process both client and therapist align ourselves with the Healthy Adult part of the client to engage in productive dialogue with the other parts.
-This gradually unveils the potential of the Healthy Adult part.
 This allows us to congruently move towards more sustainable solutions.

 Working with the Body